TachyonicProject/luxon/docs/source/tutorials/wsgi_web.rst

 	$ luxon -i myapp myapp

-This does a number of things, it copies over the **policy.json**, **settings.ini**, and **wsgi.py** files from the package directory as well as creating **templates** and **tmp** directories inside **myapp**.
+This does a number of things, it copies over the **policy.json**, **settings.ini**, and **wsgi.py** files from the `packag`e directory as well as creating **templates** and **tmp** directories inside **myapp**.
 The **tmp** directory is where all the session data will live.
-The **templates** directory can house servable *html* templates which can overwrite templates from the package.
+The **templates** directory can house several *html* templates which can overwrite templates from the package.
 We won't actually write any code in the project directory, all of that will still happen in the package directory.
-We will however launch the webserver from the deployment directory, so I suggest keeping a separate terminal open here while we work.
+We will however launch the webserver from the `deployment` directory.

 We can't yet test if our project was successfully deployed however because we still need to create the *views* module which the **wsgi.py** file imports.
 We will implement that module in the next step.

-We are simultaneously using two directories, the package and the project.
+We are simultaneously using two directories, one for the `package` and one for the `project`.
 We will mostly be working in the package directory to write code but we will be going back to the project directory to start the server.
 Make sure not to get confused between the two.
-Before we move on let's clarify what the directory structure looks like at this point:
+Before we move on let's review what the directory structure looks like at this point:

 .. code:: text